cognitive-neuroscience/neuron/README.md

   ]
 }
 ```
 The most basic example is a input with ```"questionType": "input"```.
 This renders a basic textbox that allows the user to type a response.
+You can also supply a ```label: string``` property to provide the input with a label.

 You can apply certain validations:
  - ```required: true``` makes it so that the question must be answered
  - ```isNumeric: true``` makes it so that the question must be answered with a number